 I don’t like the idea of cows having just a number.
 We take care of our cows and I want to know that they live a good life.
 So we created this fun way to name our cattle and giving them an actual name helps them become more apart of the farm.
 Silly considering we sell them for beef.

 When we first started, it was a calf here or there, mainly holsteins.
 We had Elmer, Jade, Lucky, Lucky2, Red.
 But then we got our first two angus heifers.
 The only way we could tell them apart was that one had a green collar and the other a black one.
 Eventually it turned into B & G, but still wanted to give them names.
-The heifer with the black collar ended being Big Mamma, but before that she was Queen B, B standing for bitch.
-Because that’s what she was.
+The heifer with the black collar ended being Big Mamma, she rules the pasture.
 She is the meanest of the cows we have.
 The heifer with the green collar is Gail, although we hardly ever call her that.

 Right now we currently have Big Mamma, Gail, Addison, Lucky, Daisy, White Belly, Amazon, Gus, Rose, Bessy, Grizzly, Panda, Starbur, Dwalt, Groot, Rocket, Hulk, (the kids even get in on the fun) – Pretty sure I’m missing a few.